Installation

 Installing IJulia

-does not actually install Jupyter itself.
-You can install Jupyter if you want, but it can also be installed automatically when you run IJulia.notebook()
+You can install Jupyter Notebook by following the Notebook's installation instructions if you want.
+Conveniently, Jupyter Notebook can also be installed automatically when you run IJulia.notebook()

 to the path of the jupyter